 After the test is over your inspector will take time to figure out a good path going forward.
 They will help you decide on a course of action to eradicate the issue or if they didn’t find anything to ensure there won’t be any visitors.
 Your inspector may decide it is in the best interest of your home if there are traps set around the trouble areas for rodents.
 Or if there is a termite issue, they may have to bring in advanced termite control.
 When your inspector is done with the test, he or she might go into their car to collect their thoughts.
 This is not a bad thing, they are just working to formulate your next steps.

 Is it time for your next home inspection?
-The Homeinex Corporation has been providing prompt and in-depth inspections in Massachusetts, Connecticut, Maine, Rhode Island, and New Hampshire for over twenty-five years.
+The Homeinex Corporation has been providing prompt and in-depth inspections in Massachusetts, Connecticut, Maine, and Rhode Island for over twenty-five years.
 Trust that our inspectors to get the job done.